EECS16A, Designing Information Devices and Systems I

 Exam Clobber Policy

-Midterm 1 can only be clobbered by Midterm 2.
-And Midterm 2 can only be clobbered by Midterm 3.
-There is no clobber for Midterm 3.
+Exam 1 can be clobbered only by the original (not clobbered) Exam 2.
+And Exam 2 can be clobbered only by Exam 3.
+There is no clobber for Exam 3.

 Homework (HW) Party and Office Hours (OH)